JayCo13/Project2/README.md

 	•	Finally, run “php artisan migrate” to generate tables
 	•	Move to database, generate a database name “mainProject” or any name that you like
-	•	After that import projectt.sql which i have given to receive our exist data We very appreciate about your attention of our project!
+	•	After that import mainProject.sql which i have given to receive our exist data We very appreciate about your attention of our project!
 If you have any question please contact me by my email address: taicopgm@gmail.com Best Regards!